liqd/adhocracy3/src/adhocracy_sample/adhocracy_sample/docs/rest_api.rst

 name
     The field name

-createmandatory
+create_mandatory
-    Flag specifying whether the field must be set if the sheet is created
+    Flag specifying whether the field must be set if the sheet is created (post requests).

-readonly
+readable
+    Flag specifying whether the field can be read (get requests).

+editable
+    Flag specifying whether the field can be set to edit an existing sheet (put requests).

+creatable
-    Flag specifying whether the field can be set by the user (if true, it's automatically set by the server)
+    Flag specifying whether the field can be set if the sheet is created (post requests).

 valuetype
     The type of values stored in the field, either a basic type (as defined